New South Wales Sputnik suburban carriage stock: History

-Following the delivery of the Tulloch double deck trailers from 1964, these replaced the original trailers in the Sputnik sets.
-Originally, only cars such as the sputnik power cars were allowed to haul two double deck carriages per four car set due to having more tractive power, having four traction motors per car as opposed to two, but the older motor two motored cars proved to also be capable.
+Following the delivery of the Tulloch double deck trailers from 1964, these replaced the original trailers in the powered door sets.
+Originally, only cars such as these power cars were allowed to haul two double deck carriages per four car set due to them having four traction motors per car and resulting in more tractive power, as opposed to two, but the older two motored cars proved to also be capable.

-The displaced trailer carriages had their power door equipment disconnected, were fitted with manually operated door equipment and pooled with the Standard and Tulloch stock.
+The displaced trailer carriages had their power door equipment disconnected at Elcar workshops, where they were fitted with manually operated door equipment and pooled with the Standard and Tulloch stock.
 These were renumbered upwards by 50, e.g. T4701 became T4751.

-After having originally being targeted S1-S9, The Sputnik sets were retargeted as W1-W9 when the double deck suburban cars that fell under the former designation were introduced in 1972.
+After having originally being targeted S1-S9, They were retargeted as W1-W9 when the double deck suburban cars that fell under the former designation were introduced in 1972.